 Receiving an unentitled payment

-The same applies: you should contact your bank as soon as possible to advise it of the error.
+The same applies if you receive a payment you are not entitled to: you should contact your bank as soon as possible to advise it of the error.
 And once you have been asked for your consent to reverse the payment to its rightful owner, you should agree.
 Some people feel they should be allowed to keep money paid into their account, but in general they should return money that does not belong to them.

 Someone receives money meant for you